badiou/plants_api/readme.md

 . ## GET/plants

     GENERAL:
-        This endpoints returns a list of category object, success value, total number of the categories.
+        This endpoints returns a list of plant object, success value, total number of the plants.

     SAMPLE: curl http://localhost:5000/plants